mc2-project/opaque-sql/_sources/usage/functionality.rst.txt

 Supported functionalities
 *************************

 This section lists Opaque's supported functionalities, which is a subset of that of Spark SQL.
-Note that the syntax for these functionalities is the same as Spark SQL -- Opaque simply replaces the execution to work with encrypted data.
+The syntax for these functionalities is the same as Spark SQL -- Opaque simply replaces the execution to work with encrypted data.

 SQL interface
 #############